stilinskii/mini_programs/README.md

 # mini_projects
 *practicing learning Java by making some programs*

-These projects are not related to each other and have their own README file in their sorce folders.
+These projects are not related to each other and have their own README files in their source folders.
-Please go check if intereted.
+Please go check for more details.

 ## Review Application